Groovy

 Snippet

 Intrexx provides a wide range of extended options for process-controlled user management.
 With access objects and methods, new users, among other things, can be created and managed in Groovy actions.
-The globally available, pre-initialized object "g_om" serves as an entry point for the portal organizational structure in processes.
+The globally available and already initialized object g_om serves as the entry point for the organizational structure of a portal in processes.
 With this object, principle use cases such as searching for a user or generating a new password can be implemented.
-These methods can be used as "normal" method calls.
+These methods are to be used like "normal" method calls.
 All available methods can be found in our JavaDocs:

 Class GroovyOrgStructureWrapper